-Some people may have hot flushes, a feeling of having a blocked nose and a strange taste when cyclophosphamide is being given.
+Some people may have hot flushes, a feeling of having a blocked nose and a strange taste when they are being given cyclophosphamide.

 This doesn’t last for long.
-But if you notice this, ask the nurse to slow down the drip, which will reduce these symptoms.
+But if you notice this, ask the nurse to slow down the drip.
+This will reduce these symptoms.

 Schedule A (cycles 1, 3, 5 and 7)

 On the first day your nurse gives you two separate drips of cyclophosphamide 12 hours apart.
 They repeat this again on days two and three of treatment, so you have six doses in total.
-You'll be given fluids through a drip before and after the cyclophosphamide.
-You may also be given a drug called mesna to help prevent bladder irritation.
+You'll have fluids through a drip before and after the cyclophosphamide.
+You may also have a drug called mesna (Uromitexan ®) to help prevent bladder irritation.
 You start a course of dexamethasone tablets on day one, which you take for four days.

-On day eleven you have vincristine again, usually in the chemotherapy day unit.
-You also start another four-day course of dexamethasone tablets (days 11-14).
+On day 11, you have vincristine again, usually in the chemotherapy day unit.
+You also start another four-day course of dexamethasone tablets, which covers days 11–14.

-You then have no treatment for the next week.
-This completes a cycle of Hyper-CVAD.
+Then you have no treatment for the next week.
+This completes a cycle of hyper-CVAD.
 Your next cycle will be Schedule B.

 Schedule B (cycles 2, 4, 6 and 8)

-On the first day your nurse gives you methotrexate as a drip.
-The next day you usually start having a drug called folinic acid (Leucovorin) as a drip to reduce the side effects of methotrexate.
+On the first day, your nurse gives you methotrexate as a drip.
+The next day you usually start having a drug called leucovorin (folinic acid) as a drip to reduce the side effects of methotrexate.
 You have it regularly with fluids until the methotrexate is out of your system.